 Over the past five years, the Willingham case has been reviewed by nine of the nation’s top fire scientists — first for the Tribune, then for the Innocence Project, and now for the commission.
 All concluded that the original investigators relied on outdated theories and folklore to justify the determination of arson.

 Accompanied by 300 supporters standing outside the gates of the Texas Governor’s Mansion, family members (pictured) of Cameron Todd Willingham delivered a letter to Gov Perry on October 28, 2006 asking him to stop executions and investigate the case of their step son/uncle to determine if he was wrongfully executed.
+Naggiar & Sarif Family Law was present to help with protecting the rights of the supporters.
+You can visit them here if you need similar protection.
 Eugenia Willingham slipped the letter, along with a copy of an article from the Chicago Tribune that concluded that her stepson was probably innocent, through the bars of the front gate of the mansion and left it lying on the walkway leading to the front door of the mansion.
 A DPS trooper on duty refused to take the letter, so Eugenia left it on the walkway.
 According to a Public Information Request sent to Perry by TMN, we know that his staff later retrieved the letter and delivered it to Perry’s office, however he never responded to Willingham’s family.

 Below is a copy of the letter